Meridiani Planum: Viking 1 and Viking 2: Smooth terrain, sediments, water

-Strategy Impacting the Exploration of Meridiani Planum: Search for Water & Life
+Strategy impacting the exploration of Meridiani Planum: Search for water and life

 In the 1990s, NASA officials, especially Daniel S. Goldin, wanted to delineate a framework for "faster, better, cheaper" exploration of Mars.
 In this context, the "Water Strategy" was outlined in 1995/1996.
 The "Water Strategy" was "to explore and study Mars in three areas: - Evidence of past or present life, - Climate (weather, processes, and history), - Resources (environment and utilization)."
 All three areas were seen as intimately connected to water.

 High priority goals for NASA in the mid-1990s were to gather some evidence for surface water using satellite surveys and to land robotic rovers on the surface to collect detailed local evidence of water and signs of life.

-Global Satellite Surveys: Surface Hematite & Water
+Global satellite surveys: Surface hematite and water

 Two NASA missions arrived at Mars in mid-1997: Mars Pathfinder and Mars Global Surveyor.
 Mars Pathfinder made the first successful Mars landing in over twenty years and the first-ever deployment of a Mars rover, the small, short-lived Sojourner.
 Mars Global Surveyor surveyed most of the surface of Mars to map its surface topography, some mineral distributions, and make some other measurements.

-Hematite, Water, Plain, Life Potential: A Place to Land a Rover
+Hematite, water, plain, life potential: A place to land a rover

 An important survey carried out between 1997 and 2002 by the Mars Global Surveyor collected surface hematite levels with the satellite's thermal emissions spectrometer (TES).
 The TES hematite survey data was turned into the low-resolution map shown in Figure 1a.
 This map, covering all of Mars, has just one large spot covering a region with high hematite levels.
 This green, yellow, and red spot straddles the equator and the prime meridian in the middle of Figure 1a.
 A higher resolution image of the high-hematite region is shown in Figure 1b.